-- Class Teachers are responsible for the orderly dismissal of pupils from their classrooms. - Class Teachers must be sure that pupils' leaving arrangements are SAFE. - Class Teachers will not allow children to leave with unknown persons. - Children in Years 5 & 6 will only be allowed to walk home alone with written permission from parents and agreement from school Health &Safety committee that it is appropriate and safe to do so. - Where changes to a child's normal pattern of home time occurs, the school expects to be informed by the parent on or before the day. - Parents will drop off / collect children (or arrange for this to happen) punctually - No child must be left unattended on the playground.
-The children are your responsibility until staff open the doors at 8.40am.
-If children are dropped off and left unsupervised parents will be contacted. - All children must be in school by 8.40 am Doors will be closed at this time and as parents it is your responsibility to be on time.
+- Class Teachers are responsible for the orderly dismissal of pupils from their classrooms. - Class Teachers must be sure that pupils' leaving arrangements are SAFE. - Class Teachers will not allow children to leave with unknown persons.

+- Children in Years 5 & 6 will only be allowed to walk home alone with written permission from parents and agreement from school Health &Safety committee that it is appropriate and safe to do so. - Where changes to a child's normal pattern of home time occurs, the school expects to be informed by the parent on or before the day. - Parents will drop off / collect children (or arrange for this to happen) punctually if parents are late the children will be placed in Kids Club and you will be charged. - No child must be left unattended on the playground.
+The children are your responsibility until staff open the doors at 8.45am.
+If children are dropped off and left unsupervised they will be placed in Kids Club and parents will be billed accordingly. - All children must be in school by 8.55 am Doors will be closed at this time and as parents it is your responsibility to be on time.
 The impact of lateness is not just on your children but on all the others in the class when lessons have to be stopped and the teacher has to go and explain to late children what they need to do. - Lateness will be monitored by the Attendance Officer and Health & Safety committee and support will be given.
-However, parents who persistently drop children off late despite support from school will be referred to the County Attendance Team - Staff will release children at 3:15pm from their respective doors to a responsible adult - KS1 children will only be released to a sibling over 16 years of age - KS2 children may be released to a sibling of secondary school age - Children will not be released to any adult that is unknown to school or to another parent unless school has been notified in advance.

-Whilst we recognise that there are occasions where parents are delayed through no fault of their own e.g. traffic jams etc. children that have not been collected on time will be placed into Kids Club and parents charged accordingly unless there is an extenuating circumstance as school does not have the staffing in place to watch children that are picked up late.
+However, parents who persistently drop children off late despite support from school will be referred to the County Attendance Team - Staff will release children at 3pm from their respective doors to a responsible adult - KS1 children will only be released to a sibling over 16 years of age - KS2 children may be released to a sibling of secondary school age - Children will not be released to any adult that is unknown to school or to another parent unless school has been notified in advance. - Whilst we recognise that there are occasions where parents are delayed through no fault of their own e.g. traffic jams etc. children that have not been collected on time will be placed into Kids Club and parents charged accordingly unless there is an extenuating circumstance as school does not have the staffing in place to watch children that are picked up late.